 Regional conflicts in Myanmar (formerly Burma), have forced hundreds of thousands of refugees from their homes.
 On the eastern side of Myanmar, over 100,000 are in refugee camps on the Thai border, and over 100,000 have fled violence in their homeland and found sanctuary on our shores.

-Myanmar Refugees here:
+Myanmar Refugees in the Diocese

 Some of these refugees are Anglican, and many have found their way into the Diocese of Quincy.
 They are largely from the Karen State of Myanmar and speak the Karen language.